spwhite1337/website/README.md

 - Make a "Target Group" in AWS that contains the EC2 instance hosting the website
 - Create a certificate in AWS Certificate Manager (ACM) for the domain name
 - Create an Application Load Balancer that (i) redirects HTTP to HTTPS, (ii) forwards HTTPS requests to the Target Group containing the EC2 instance hosting the webpage with the associated Certificate from ACM
-- Register the certificate and load balancer in the DNS records for the domain (I used Route 53 in AWS).
+- Register the certificate and load balancer in the DNS records for the domain.

 Requests sent to `https://scottpwhite.com` (`http` redirects) will first go to the Load Balancer which then forwards them (with SSL certification, auto-renewing) to the Target Group containing the EC2 instance running the site.
 If we need to beef up servers or add more we simply add them to the Target Group and direct them in the front end of the site.